SovereignCloudStack/standards/Standards/scs-xxxx-v1-provider-network-standard.md

 The behavior is undefined when more than one network in the project is marked as default, or more than one subnet pool per address family.

 So, it is strongly advisable to only have one default defined for each.
-It seems sensible to standardize on using SCS-mandated resources as auto-allocation defaults, as this is likely to be the expected behavior from users.
+It seems sensible to standardize on using SCS-mandated resources as auto-allocation defaults, as this is likely to be the behavior expected by users.
 It can also be useful for both users and automated compliance tests to determine the defaults in the presence of multiple provider networks.

 #### Disable Networking RBAC for Users